lmarkely/enron_fraud/README.md

 **Q:** What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?

 **A:** In cross validation, we split the dataset into test set and training set, and repeat this process over a number of combinations of data set splitting as defined by the argument 'cv'.
 This splitting is done so that the model never sees the test set while training.
 In this project, StratifiedKFold with shuffling is used in all the cross validation.
 The reason for using this method is because the data set is imbalanced - the number of non-POI is ~7 x the number of POI.
 Using StratifiedKFold maintains the same ratio of POI to non-POI in training and test set.
 Without using stratification, we may end up having no POI data in the training set, another classic mistake.
 Furthermore, shuffling is recommended for small data set such as the one in this project.
 In each iteration of the cross validation, the model is trained on the training set.
 To validate the results from the training, the model is then tested on the test set.
 It is critical that there is no leaking of information from the test set to the training of the model.
 Otherwise, we will have an overfitting model.
 Another classic mistake is to train and test the model on the whole set of data.
-We may get high performance score, but poor performance score when we use the model on a completely new dataset.
+We may get high performance score in the training, but poor performance score when we use the model on a completely new dataset.
 This is an example of overfitting problem.

 **Q:** Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something